 Hair thinning is a common issue as you get older.
 If it has been bothering you, ask your hairstylist to give you a short haircut that will make it appear voluminous.
 If you like to wear your hair long, try long layers.
 Regular trimming every 5-7 weeks can help keep the hair healthy.

 Try changing your hairstyle every 3 months to keep your look fresh and youthful.
 Growing your hair beyond a certain length might weigh down your tresses and pull on the roots, leading to hair fall.

 This is crucial for your overall health and your hair.
 As you grow older, you may develop health issues and hormonal imbalances (after menopause) and have nutritional deficiencies.

 Lack of essential nutrients like iron, zinc, niacin, essential fatty acids, selenium, vitamins A, D, E, folic acid, biotin, proteins, amino acids, and antioxidants can trigger hair loss (1).
-Moreover, the hair density and growth rate also deteriorates after menopause (2).
+Moreover, the hair density and growth rate also deteriorate after menopause (2).

 Hence, consume a well-balanced diet and consult a doctor for vitamin supplements.
 Overall efficient nutrition provides more power for effective hair strengthening and good hair vitality.

 3. Moisturize Your Hair